Visual Studio Code 1.10 released with tons of new features!

 The minimap also reflects the syntax highlighting settings for the main text, making it quite easy to read.

-The size of the minimap cannot be changed, so we look forward to future updates!
+It seems the minimap size cannot be changed, so we'll have to wait for future updates!

 Release of official Linux repository